cmtortorelli/Invasion-response-to-community-traits-and-environment/R_Scripts/Modeling_community_trait_metrics.md

 names(mlist) #check names
 ```

-Extract estimates & CIs into df for each model by each vegetation type
+Extract estimates & CIs into dataframe for each model by each vegetation
+type

 ``` r
 library(emmeans)